-Gudea was the political and religious governor of Lagash, in Southern Mesopotamia, one of the oldest Sumerian cities.
-Approximately twenty-seven statues of Gudea, a ruler or “ensi” of the state of Lagash have been found in southern Mesopotamia.
-Gudea ruled between ca. 2144 – 2124 BC and the statues demonstrate a very sophisticated level of craftsmanship for the time.
+Gudea was the political and religious governor of Lagash, one of the oldest Sumerian cities in Ancient Mesopotamia.
+Gudea ruled between 2144 – 2124 BC and about twenty-seven statues of Gudea have been found.
+These 4,000-year-old statues show a very sophisticated level of craftsmanship for the time.

-Gudea chose the title of “énsi” or town-king or governor, not the more exalted “lugal” (Akkadian šarrum).
-Many statues had their heads severed in an effort to destroy their ritual potency.
-This statue of Gudea with hands clasped is a common motive with many of the Gudea statues.
-The hands create a distinctive pose that recurs in both seated and standing versions.
-It is an expression of devotion, humility or piety.
+Many of Gudea’s statues had their heads severed to destroy their ritual potency.
+This statue of Gudea with hands clasped is a common motif shared across many of the Gudea figures.
+The hands create a distinctive pose that repeats in both seated and standing versions, it is an expression of devotion, humility and piety.

-The purpose of the statues were to represent the ruler in temples, to offer a constant prayer in his stead.
-Most of the statues bear an inscribed dedication explaining to which god it was dedicated.
+The purpose of the statues was to represent the ruler in temples and to offer a constant prayer on his behalf.
+Most of the sculptures bear an inscribed dedication explaining to which god it was dedicated.

 - Title: Statue of Gudea